wagenaartje/formation-assembly/README.md

 -> if issue is unsolvable, forget about it.

 - also explain why standing still is not an option for the agents. which one is going to stand still?

+# You can define a different simple solution: plot in mean frame, let each one go to a target. optimize so that
+# maximum path length is shortest. it's a simple assignment problem. this is also how we could solve it.